kingmiiidas/startup/README.md

 - **HTML Pages**: One HTML page:
   - **Login Page**: Contains forms for user login.
   - **Discovery Home Page**: Displays a list of posts from all users.
-  - **likes Page**: Includes chat interface for sending and receiving likes.
   - **Profile Page**: Shows the user's uploaded pictures and profile information.

 - **Links**: